informalsystems/themis-contract/docs/04-formatting.md

 ### Section numbering

 By default, sections will be numbered using a dot separated, nested, enumeration on export.
-E.g., [subsection example](#subsection-example) will render as
+E.g., the [subsection example](#subsection-example) renders as

 ![Example showing sections prefixed with section and subsection number](./numbered-sections.png)